 Anthony Riani, Seattle-area compensation expert

 Be sure to note what kind of programs your company considers eligible for financial assistance.
 Master’s degrees and certificate programs typically qualify, provided they relate to your current job or potential career path.
+You might also be able to receive assistance for courses or specializations.
 And programs that prepare students for professional certification in areas like health care or project management are particularly attractive to employers.

 “For certain jobs, you need those certifications,” Riani said.